 Everything you need to know about employee pulse surveys

-When it comes to choosing a pulse survey, it’s easy to get overwhelmed by the many choices available – from general, all-purpose survey tools, to highly sophisticated, enterprise-wide solutions.
-To help you sift through the options, here are some of the key features you should consider as you decide what’s best for your needs.
+When it comes to choosing pulse survey tool, it’s easy to get overwhelmed by the many choices available – from general, all-purpose survey tools, to highly sophisticated, enterprise-wide solutions.
+To help you sift through the options, here are some of the key features you should consider as you decide what’s best for your needs and company values.